WHAT IS AN OUTDOOR LCD MONITOR IP RATING?

 |8||N/A||Protected against submersion (up to 3 meters) for long periods of time.|

 |9||N/A||Protected against close-range (0.1 to 0.15 meters) high pressure, high temperature spray downs.|

 A rating of “X” is sometimes describes one or more of the protection criteria.
 This “X” rating represents no test data.
 However, this does not mean “no protection”.
 For example, a piece of electronic equipment rated IPX7 demonstrates a robust resistance to the ingress dust because it has strong liquid protection, even though a rating for the ingress of solids has not been formally assigned.
 Therefore, an X designation shouldn’t be misconstrued as a lack of protection.

-Outdoor environments present a different set of challenges for Outdoor LCD Displays IP Ratings compared to the TV in your living room.
+Outdoor environments present a different set of challenges for an outdoor LCD monitor.
+IP Ratings for the TV in your living room will be very different to an IP rating for an outdoor LCD monitor.
 These environmental challenges include.

 - Dust and dirt

 In this article, we will focus on physical elements interfering with the operation of an outdoor LCD monitor.
 A separate article will discuss temperature.